janklab/MatlabProjectTemplate-gh-pages/docs/index.md

 ## Requirements

+Just Matlab, for most of it.

-Some features, including project initialization, only work on Mac and Linux.
+Some features (some doc building/previewing, and custom Java code builds) only work on Mac and Linux.
 But don't worry!
-If you're on Windows, just install [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) and use that.
+If you're on Windows, you can install [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) and use that.

 See [Using on Windows](Windows.html) for details.